BA (Hons) Music Producing

 Funding to help pay for (or cover) course tuition fees and living costs

 Whilst you’re studying, you’ll have two main financial obligations – tuition fees and living costs.
 There’s lots of financial help available from the University of South Wales and external funding sources, that may provide loans (which have to be paid back) and grants, scholarships and bursaries (that don't).

 To learn about course fees, funding options, and to see if you are eligible for financial support, visit our Fees and Funding pages.

 All applications are considered on an individual basis.
 Please provide evidence of a website or any other form of digital portfolio as part of your application.

 In terms of employment, the cultural and creative industries offer many openings.
-Students gain a wide range of valuable generic and specific skills that are highly regarded by employers.
-Their preparation as adaptable, life-long learners enables them to respond successfully to changing patterns of work.
+You will gain a wide range of valuable generic and specific skills that are highly regarded by employers.
+Your preparation as an adaptable, life-long learner enables you to respond successfully to changing patterns of work.